 6. Use Personalized Packaging and Unboxing

 Personalized packaging has a big impact on how people see a brand.
 68% of online shoppers say that high-quality packaging makes a brand seem fancier.
-Also well-designed unboxing experiences create good feelings that make customers feel closer to the brand.
-What’s more memorable unboxing moments get people to share on social media.
+Also, well-designed unboxing experiences create good feelings that make customers feel closer to the brand.
+What’s more memorable are unboxing moments that get people to share on social media.
 Unboxing videos are always popular on platforms like YouTube, Instagram, and TikTok.

-This method turns the last point of contact in the customer’s journey into a chance to market beyond the initial sale to website visitors .
+Personalized packaging turns the last point of contact in the customer’s journey into a chance to market beyond the initial sale to website visitors.
 Customers become supporters of the brand by sharing their experiences.

 7. Start a Contest for Customer-Created Content